opnfv/ipv6/docs/release/userguide/feature.usage.rst

 .. (c) Bin Hu (AT&T) and Sridhar Gaddam (RedHat)

 ====================================
-Using IPv6 Feature of Fraser Release
+Using IPv6 Feature of Gambia Release
 ====================================

 This section provides the users with gap analysis regarding IPv6 feature requirements with